opendilab/awesome-model-based-RL/README.md

 # Awesome Model-Based Reinforcement Learning

 This is a collection of research papers for **model-based reinforcement learning (mbrl)**.
 And the repository will be continuously updated to track the frontier of model-based rl.

 Welcome to follow and star!

 <pre name="code" class="html">
-<font color="red">[2022.10.06] New: We update the NeurIPS 2022 paper list of model-based rl!
+<font color="red">[2022.11.03] New: We update the NeurIPS 2022 paper list of model-based rl!
-Full list of #neurips-2022 will be released untill the OpenReview is open access.

 [2022.07.06] We update the ICML 2022 paper list of model-based rl.